top of page

 2. develops collaborative operating and business models that are capable of extending the above-described trend nationally

-In addition to NMMHP's mission of developing innovative exhibitions about mental health, NMMHP is also proudly committed to the research and success of exhibitions developed by other individuals and organizations who share our goals.
-Accordingly, NMMHP seeks to “broadcast and communicate” the above research, as well as the research and exhibit-development innovations of others.
+In addition to its mission of developing innovative exhibitions about mental health, NMMHP's mission also includes "t seeks to “broadcast and communicate” the above research, as well as the research and exhibit-development innovations of others.

 bottom of page